edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 ![Screenshot from 2023-02-10 04-21-12](https://user-images.githubusercontent.com/107167692/217928232-a246a236-4941-4680-9e41-5b4f03fcc5f1.png)

-The following screen shot of the local dashboard shows the current readings.
+The following screen shot of the local dashboard shows the current readings of the lathe machine.

 ![Screenshot from 2023-02-10 04-15-27](https://user-images.githubusercontent.com/107167692/217928471-1627bcdf-7623-4cbb-abbb-1804450631d3.png)